janek1842/NetCamps/configs/UC10-Firewall/README.md

 > As a user, I want to posses firewall in front of the servers, filtering selected traffic from accessing organizational services

+The presence of a firewall in a dormitory network is vital for safeguarding against various cyber threats, controlling access, ensuring privacy, and complying with security regulations.
+It is an essential component of a comprehensive network security strategy.

 ## Demo
 Below demo presents a configuration that is described in Config section.
 It assumes an organizational webpage access attempt: